Terry Cavanagh (politician): Early life

 Cavanagh was born in Edmonton on July 19, 1926, to recent Scottish immigrants.
 He attended high school in Edmonton before moving to Galt, Ontario to play hockey for the Galt Red Wings of the Ontario Hockey Association, where he was a teammate of Gordie Howe.
+Later in life, Cavanagh decorated his office with a large, signed photo of Howe.

 After stints with the Dallas Texans of the United States Hockey League, the Valleyfield Braves of the Quebec Senior Hockey League, and the Los Angeles Ramblers and the Trail Smoke Eaters of the Western International Hockey League, he retired from hockey and found employment in the purchasing department of Consolidated Mining and Smelting Co. in Trail, British Columbia.

-Cavanagh married June Gould on April 12, 1948; the couple had three children, and June herself served as an Edmonton alderman from 1980 to 1983 for Ward 3.
-In 1957, he returned to Edmonton to work as the purchasing manager for Premier Steel Mills Ltd. He stayed on when the company was taken over by Stelco Steel in 1962, and remained in the position until 1977.
+Cavanagh married June Gould on April 12, 1948.
+The couple had three children.
+June served as an Edmonton alderman from 1980 to 1983 for Ward 3.

+In 1957, Cavanagh returned to Edmonton to work as the purchasing manager for Premier Steel Mills Ltd. He stayed on when the company was taken over by Stelco Steel in 1962, and remained in the position until 1977.